Martin McNulty Crane

-Martin McNulty Crane (D) (November 17, 1853 – August 3, 1943) was an influential Texas Granger movement and Populist politician.
-The son of Martin Crane and Mary née McNulty, the younger Martin was born in West Virginia.
+Martin McNulty Crane (November 17, 1853 – August 3, 1943) was an American attorney and politician.
+He was a Democratic, Granger movement, and Populist politician in the state of Texas, and held various positions in the state government.
+When he was state senator, he was a prominent formulator and proponent of the Railroad Commission Law that created the Railroad Commission of Texas.
+During his tenure as Attorney General of Texas, Crane brought and won the first antitrust suit in the history of Texas against the Waters-Pierce Oil Company.

+Early life and education

+The son of Martin and Mary (née McNulty) Crane, the younger Martin was born in Grafton, West Virginia.
 His mother died when he was aged four years.
 During the ensuing year before his father also died, young Martin first moved with his father to Kentucky and, then, to Tennessee.
-Completely orphaned by 5 years old, Martin McNulty Crane was raised by various family friends in Tennessee until at age 17 he emigrated from Tennessee to Texas, where he worked at various occupations and read law.
-He was admitted to the Texas bar in 1877.
-Within a year thereafter, he was elected a prosecuting attorney and reelected to the same office in 1880.
+Completely orphaned by 5 years old, Martin McNulty Crane was raised by various family friends in Tennessee until at age 17 he emigrated from Tennessee to Texas, where he worked various occupations and read law.
+He was admitted to the Texas bar on December 25, 1877.

+Career

+He was elected as the County Attorney for Johnson County in November 1878 and was re-elected to the same office in 1880.

+Crane was a member of the law firm Brown, Crane & Ramsey based in Cleburne.